SuperOfficeDocs/superoffice-docs/release-notes/eol/pagebuilder.md

 This message is a heads up for those who have used this possibility to keep Pagebuilder customizations live a bit longer: **Onsite version 10.2.9 is the last onsite version where you can switch back to Pagebuilder versions of the Sale card, Project card, and Archives.**

-## What does this mean for you as a customer?
+## What does this mean for you as a customer/developer?

 You are recommended to switch to the [Screen Designer][1].